Generating Code

 Installation:

-, the combobox is a bit more complicated than the other components.
+Just like the date-picker, the combobox is a bit more complicated than the other components.
 I advise you follow the official docs (opens in a new tab)